Yard Tree Giveaway Program

 Vancouver Urban Forestry distributes free yard trees through our yard tree giveaway program in the fall.
 Yard trees are trees planted on private, residential property in the City of Vancouver.

 Thank you for your interest in the yard tree giveaway.
-We are accepting sign-ups to the waiting list for the 2025 Yard Tree Giveaway.
+We are accepting sign-ups for the 2025 Yard Tree Giveaway.

 Sign up for a free yard tree

 The free yard trees are available on a first-come, first-served basis by completing the online reservation form.
-We are now accepting applications for the waiting list.
-People on the waiting list will be contacted in September to get first pick of our fall selection.
-Add your name to the waiting list.
+We are now accepting applications.
+Sign up for your free yard tree.

 Selecting your tree